matt-drayton/ecm3412-nature-inspired-computation/README.md

 # ECM3412 Nature Inspired Computing - Evolutionary Algorithms
-This is an implementation of a static-state Evolutionary Algorithm using binary tournaments, weakest replacement, M-gene mutation and single-point crossover to solve the Binpacking Problem.
+This is an implementation of a steady-state Evolutionary Algorithm using binary tournaments, weakest replacement, M-gene mutation and single-point crossover to solve the Binpacking Problem.

 ## Getting Started
 To begin with, it is recommended that you create a virtual Python environment.
 This is done by entering the command `python -m venv .venv`.